 - Shipping class (Next Day Air and Priority Mail, respectively, in the examples above)

 - Electronic tracking number and barcode (automatically generated by the carrier)

 The above information is critical for getting your customers’ orders where they need to go as quickly as they’re supposed to get there.
 This is especially important if your online store offers more than one shipping option, such as expedited shipping which is significantly more expensive; you want to make sure that customers get what they pay for and expect.

-The shipping label will also show whether or not postage has been paid; if you are pre-paying and printing shipping labels online, or if you work with a third-party fulfillment provider, the shipping label will be marked as paid, such as the “US Postage and Fees Paid” note at the top of the sample USPS label above.
+The shipping label will also show whether or not postage has been paid; if you are pre-paying and printing shipping labels online, or if you work with an order fulfillment provider, the shipping label will be marked as paid, such as the “US Postage and Fees Paid” note at the top of the sample USPS label above.

 [Related Article: Fulfillment Basics: What is a SKU?]